SquashyYoshi/RPi-Room-Lighting/log.md

+10/29/24

+I made a script that sorta works for backing it up, but i keep running into weird issues, like when I use rclone to sync the 7zip file, it just wont work.
+I'm not even sure if the command runs.
+When i run the command normally it works fine so idk,

 10/22/24

 Ok so new sidequest for backing up this thing.
 I want weekly full system backups stored in cloud storage.
 I plan to copy the contents of the sd card to the usb stick, then zip everything on the usb stick and upload the .zip to Google Drive.